-Poetics before Modernity is a collaborative project aimed at fundamentally rethinking the history of literary theory in the West from its ancient beginnings to the eighteenth century CE.
+Poetics before Modernity is a collaborative project aimed at rethinking the history of early literary theory and literary criticism in the West, broadly understood, from its ancient beginnings to the eighteenth century CE.

-Support for the project has come from Trinity College, CRASSH, and the Faculty of English, Cambridge.
+Support for Poetics before Modernity has come from Trinity College, CRASSH, and the Faculty of English, Cambridge.